fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 ### Client Details

-A Client is required for invoice creation.
+A client is required for invoice creation.
 You can add a client in advance or while creating the invoice.
 The invoice uses:

 1. Client name
 2. Client address
-3. Client email (including Cc and Bcc)
+3. Client email (including cc and bcc)
-4. Tax/VAT Registration Number
+4. Tax/VAT Registration number
-5. Defaults (Currency and Time rate)
+5. Defaults (Currency and time rate)

 :::info
-The client's Tax/VAT Registration Number is shown if set in the client profile.
+The client's Tax/VAT Registration number is shown if set in the client profile.
 :::

-### Invoice Number
+### Invoice number

 The initial format is INV-0001, incrementing with each new invoice.
 You can customize this format, but: